 Because there was a wide variety of commands you could call on the slave, people would try out many commands, often met with a surprise at the deadpan response.

-I definitely enjoyed tinkering with em-jack, but the entire script architecture definitely needs restructuring and some cleanup.
+I definitely enjoyed tinkering with em-jack, but the entire script architecture needs restructuring and some cleanup.
+Looking back, this was my first taste of reading and modifying someone else’s code – a skill that would become most of my job as a software engineer.

 Remarks #